The new DIY test making cervical cancer screening easier

 “Self-collection will broaden accessibility for Aboriginal and Torres Strait Islander people, members of the LGBTI community, those from culturally and linguistically diverse communities, people living with disability and those living in rural and remote areas of Australia,” she says.

-CEO of Jean Hailes for Women’s Health, Janet Michelmore AO, says eliminating barriers is at the heart of their Women’s Health week in September.
+Jean Hailes for Women’s Health chief Janet Michelmore AO says eliminating barriers is at the heart of its Women’s Health week in September.

 “Cervical screening tests can pick up a health issue before it becomes an issue, which is why we welcome every opportunity to remove barriers that prevent people from having the test,” Janet says.

 - Health check: Top 10 assessments for women and when to have them

 Written by Hayley Hinze.